 Sleep is often one of the most overlooked components of a healthy functioning biological system.
 Training day-after-day puts your muscles and body in a constant state of active recovery and sleep is extremely crucial for the muscle building and muscle repair process.
 If you're having trouble sleeping, or just seem to be constantly restless and fatigued, ZMAs might be exactly what you need to sleep better.
-But what exactly are ZMAs and what do they do
+So what are the benefits of ZMA?
+And do ZMAs really work?

 What Are ZMAs?